 In general, authentication is still primarily based on what you know – your username and password, for example.
-Increasingly, systems requiring more secure authentication are turning to “two-factor authentication” (TFA) which usually relies upon something you know, your password, plus something you have – like a special, one time pin or code texted to the user’s cell phone.
+Increasingly, systems requiring more secure authentication are turning to “two-factor authentication” (TFA) which usually relies upon something you know, your password, plus something you have – like an access card, a physical key or physical security token.

 A zero day exploit is an attack that takes place on the very day that a vulnerability in a system, tool, or piece of software is made public or becomes generally known.
 This is an opportunistic attack that attempts to take advantage of the newly identified vulnerability before the company or developer is able to release a patch to correct it.